WISDEM/WEIS/docs/how_weis_viz_works.rst

 6. Connect the app with local machine

-After finishing the set up from the hpc, open a new terminal from your local machine and run:
+After finishing the set up from the HPC, open a new terminal from your local machine and run:

 .. code-block:: console